airtai/faststream/docs/docs/en/redis/pubsub/index.md

 **Redis Pub/Sub** Channels, while powerful for real-time communication in scenarios like chat rooms and live updates, have certain limitations when compared to **Redis List** and **Redis Streams**.

-* **No Persistent**.
+* **No Persistence**.
 One notable limitation is the lack of message persistence.
 Unlike **Redis List**, where messages are stored in an ordered queue, and **Redis Streams**, which provides an append-only log-like structure with persistence, **Redis Pub/Sub** doesn't retain messages once they are broadcasted.
 This absence of message durability means that subscribers who join a channel after a message has been sent won't receive the message, missing out on historical data.

 * **No Acknowledgement**.
 Additionally, **Redis Pub/Sub** operates on a simple broadcast model.
 While this is advantageous for immediate message dissemination to all subscribers, it lacks the nuanced features of **Redis Streams**, such as consumer groups and message acknowledgment. **Redis Streams**' ability to organize messages into entries and support parallel processing through consumer groups makes it more suitable for complex scenarios where ordered, persistent, and scalable message handling is essential.